LordBurtz/HeyFood/README.md

  - [Mingqi](https://github.com/MuZiQiAM)  (for her beautiful design and supportive spirit)
  - [Raphael](https://github.com/raphaeldichler) (for his java backend attempt and microsoft employment™)
  - Fridolin (for setting up the Xcode project)

+## See also
+[hello-fresh-hackatum](https://github.com/raphaeldichler/hello-fresh-hackatum), an alternative backend written in Java using Spring Boot